iProov/web/README.md

 </div>
 ```

-#### Safari 12.1 Known WebRTC issue

-Currently, Angular Apps in Safari 12.1 using WebRTC have an issue causing video streams to not send.
-To fix this, create a file called `zone-flags.js` if you don't already have one and paste inside that file: `(window as any).__zone_symbol__BLACK_LISTED_EVENTS = ['icecandidate'];`.
-Then import that file within your `pollyfills.js` with the following `import './zone-flags.ts'` before the zone import.

 ### React v16

 Integrating with React is pretty straight forward.
 First of all, include the `@iproov/html5` package into your application and then include the <iproov-me> web component with your generated token.
 If you want to pass any [custom slots](#Customisation) in, use the same method as shown below.
 The example below is taken from the [create-react-app](https://github.com/facebook/create-react-app) tool.